LighSnow/delivery-food/README.md

 ### Description
 The first part of testing is in the master branch.

-The second part of the testing is in the part-2 branch
+The second part of the testing is in the part-2 branch in part-2.js file

 To log in to the system, you need to enter any username and password.
 If you leave the fields empty, it will result in an error.